The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 Countering the Trends

 For parents, there are practical ways to counter these trends.
-Parents can strive to see their kids for who they really are, build a foundation of true abundance beyond achievement, teach them independence, praise effort over performance, and encourage what lights them up.
+Parents can strive to see their kids for who they really are, build a foundation of true abundance beyond achievement, teach independence, praise effort over performance, and encourage what lights them up.
 Fostering self-compassion and neural self-acceptance pathways, rather than performance-based self-esteem, helps build resilience in both parents and children.

 The neuroscience of effort-based praise is unambiguous.
 When recognition is tied to the process of engagement rather than the outcome, the brain builds a reward architecture that sustains motivation through difficulty rather than collapsing at the first sign of imperfection.
 Children praised for persistence develop stronger dorsolateral prefrontal cortex activation during challenging tasks, meaning they recruit more executive resources when facing obstacles rather than disengaging.
 This is the neural foundation of genuine resilience: a brain that treats struggle as a signal to engage more deeply rather than a verdict on personal adequacy.

 Adults seeking to counter their own perfectionist conditioning can begin by deliberately practicing self-compassion during moments of perceived failure.
-This practice gradually strengthens the anterior cingulate cortex’s capacity to interrupt ruminative self-criticism and activates the brain’s soothing system rather than its threat system.
+This gradually strengthens the anterior cingulate cortex’s capacity to interrupt ruminative self-criticism and activates the brain’s soothing system rather than its threat system.
 Over time, the neural balance shifts from chronic threat activation toward a more sustainable pattern where high standards coexist with self-acceptance, producing the genuine excellence that perfectionism promises but systematically prevents.

 References

-1. Shafran, R. and Mansell, W. (2001).
+4. Shafran, R., & Mansell, W. (2001).
 Perfectionism and psychopathology: A review of research and intervention.
 Clinical Psychology Review, 21(6), 879-906.

-3. Blankstein, K. and Dunkley, D. (2002).
+5. Blankstein, K. R., & Dunkley, D. M. (2002).
 Evaluative concerns, self-critical, and personal standards perfectionism: Three factors or two?
 Personality and Individual Differences, 33(7), 1135-1154.

 Frequently Asked Questions